flynnjh/github-profiles-tailwind/README.md

 Example of a user profile:
 ![](./example/example_profile.png)

-It even works with organisations as well!
+It even works with organisations!
 ![](./example/example_organization.png)

 ## About